chrisrachal/Basketball-Card-Matching/README.md

-# Title of Game
+# Basketball Matching

-Explanation of the game that was built and the deployed link will go here.
+Basketball matching is a card matching game where the player must patch 10 pairs of cards.

 # HOW TO PLAY

-How to play the game goes here
+The player must choose 2 cards that are identical to each other to gain 1 point in their score.
+After matching all of the cards, the player will win the game.

 ## Start Up Screen:
 Images of the start up screen go here